ECSTeam/cloudfoundry-top-plugin/README.md

 gem install cf-uaac
 ```

-Login and add permission two permisson.
+Login and add two permission.
 Note that the UAA password is NOT the
-"Admin Credentials", the password is found in the ERT under Credentails tab,
+"Admin Credentials", the password is found in the ERT under Credentials tab,
 look for password for "Admin Client Credentials".

 ```